⚠️

 Maximise Phase — Model F (Exclusive Data Partner)

 Appoint exclusive data partner.
-TFF earns guaranteed minimum plus sublicensing royalty on all operator data subscriptions.
-Derby data priced as premium tier within the partnership agreement.
+TFF earns guaranteed minimum plus sublicensing royalty.
+Derby data priced as premium tier.
 Explore East Africa regional sublicensing.
 Target: TZS 14B–20B per year.
 Full 5-year conservative total: TZS 57B.
 Optimistic total: TZS 72B.

 6.2 — Key Risks and Mitigations